learn-co-curriculum/phase-0-intro-to-js-2-objects-readme/README.md

 ```

 With dot notation, JavaScript doesn't treat `mealName` as a variable
-&mdash; instead it checks whether a property exists with the literal key
+— instead it checks whether a property exists with the literal key
 `mealName`, only finds properties named `breakfast`, `lunch`, and `dinner`, and
 so returns `undefined`.
 Essentially, dot notation is for when you know the exact
 name of the property in advance, and bracket notation is for when you need to